Naw-R/CART-253/Projects/3-Variation-Jam/README.md

   - Incorrect letters are ignored, and no penalties are applied.

 ### **4. Hints**
-- After 30 seconds, the game automatically reveals a random unrevealed letter in the phrase.
-- If the revealed letter appears multiple times, it is shown in all corresponding slots.
+- There is a hint button to help the user guess the word, however he only has 3 hints per round.
+- A round is 10 guesses.

 ### **5. Win Condition**
-- Players win the round if they guess the entire phrase before the timer expires.
+- Players win the round if they guess the entire title before the timer expires.
-- A success message is displayed, and the game transitions to the next word after a **5-second countdown**.
+- A success message is displayed, and the game transitions to the next word.

 ### **6. Lose Condition**
 - If the timer runs out, the correct phrase is revealed to the player.
-- A failure message is displayed, and the game transitions to the next word after a **5-second countdown**.
+- A failure message is displayed, and the game transitions to the next word.

+## **Time implication**
+- **If I had more time I would** :
+  - Add sound effects to the game.
+  - Add better feedback after every title guessed.
+  - Optimize scoring system to be more fair with bigger words and how fast the player guesses the title.

 ---